hashicorp/terraform-website/content/source/docs/cloud/migrate/index.html.md

 ## Requirements

-Stop all Terraform runs involving the state files before migrating them.
+Stop all Terraform operations involving the state files before migrating them.
 You should also only migrate state files into Terraform Cloud workspaces that have never performed a run.

 ## CLI Migration